-El Capitan (OS X 10.11) introduced a new feature called Split View to the green gumdrop button.
-To see Split View in action, press the green button for a moment (that is, perform the first half of a click).
+El Capitan (OS X 10.11) introduced a feature called Split View to the green gumdrop button.
+To see Split View in action, press the green button for a moment (that is, perform the first half of a click but don't release the button yet).
 Half the screen turns light blue.
 Without releasing the mouse button, drag to the left or right; the blue tint moves to the left or right side of the screen.
 Release the mouse button and the window fills the blue half of the screen.
 The other half of the screen displays miniature versions of all open windows.
 Hover the cursor over a miniature window to see its name; click a miniature window and it fills that half of the screen.